-After establishing a substantial litigation practice, including many trials and appeals, I added “alternative dispute resolution” to my practice over my last 2 decades at the firm, providing mediation and arbitration services for clients alone, and for lawyers and clients together.
-While ADR was the smaller part of my practice, it was an important and fulfilling one.
+After establishing a substantial litigation practice, including many trials and appeals, I added private dispute resolution to my practice over my last 2 decades at the firm, providing mediation and arbitration services for clients alone, and for lawyers and clients together.

 A host of factors brought me to LDRC.
-I found that in the rough and tumble world of family law litigation, being an excellent trial lawyer and advocate was not enough.
-Responsible practice also demands perspective, understanding and integrity.
+As a divorce and family law litigator, I found that being an excellent trial lawyer and advocate was not enough.
+Responsible practice demanded perspective, understanding and integrity.
 I tried always to cultivate the longer view in my clients: to help them appreciate that however high the immediate feelings and stakes, reducing the inevitable damage of the adversarial process to family functioning should be a high priority.

-After 11 years as a family litigator, negotiator, mediator and ultimately a partner at Boston's Brown, Rudnick, Freed & Gesmer, Governor Jane Swift honored me with appointment as an associate Justice of the Massachusetts Probate and Family Court in 2001.
-I served on the court for 10 years before retiring from the bench to form LDRC with Bill.
+…after 11 years as a family litigator, negotiator, mediator and ultimately a partner at Boston's Brown, Rudnick, Freed & Gesmer, Governor Jane Swift honored me with appointment as an associate Justice of the Massachusetts Probate and Family Court in 2001.
+I served on the court for 10 years before retiring from the bench to form LDRC with Bill in January 2012.

-In November 2011, I retired from the bench to join Bill in starting LDRC.
-This is a natural blending of my professional skills and my personal conviction that most family disputes can and should be resolved by reasoned negotiation that allows the participants to move on with dignity and self-respect.
+At the end of 2011, I retired from the bench to join Bill in starting LDRC.
+This is a natural blending of my professional skills and my personal conviction that most divorce and family law disputes can and should be resolved by reasoned negotiation that allows the participants to move on with dignity and self-respect.
 I am dedicated to continuing to promote and facilitate those important discussions.